wizgurl101/Battleship/README.md

 ## Future improvements
 - Application cannot enforce player turns so this basically reduce the game to a battle of who can click fast enough on their oppenent board
 - GUI can be refactor to make it more re-usable
+- Refactor code on re-painting the ships on the board
+- make the GUI responsive

 ## Screenshots
 <p align="center">